provenance-io/docs/p8e/p8e-usage/specifications.md

 ---
 description: >-
-  Before you are able to execute P8e contracts, you must first publish specifications to Provenance.
+  Before you are able to execute P8e contracts, you must first publish specifications to Provenance Blockchain.
 These specifications define the ruleset that govern contracts.
 ---